Ricardo Rosselló: Domestic policies

-Rosselló took credit for raising the minimum wage in Puerto Rico. and in 2017 signed the Equal Pay Act, pushing for equal pay regardless of gender.
+In 2017, he signed the Equal Pay Act, pushing for equal pay regardless of gender.
 In 2018 he signed six laws targeting the reform of the insurance industry, as a response to how insurance companies acted during recent hurricanes.
 In December 2017, Rosselló signed the "New Government Law", which was intended to consolidate agencies in order to improve efficiency and save capital.
 Rosselló stated, "the objective is to establish a platform where we can reduce a 131 agencies to 30 or 35 agencies in Puerto Rico."
+Rosselló’s administration brought an anti-corruption law for public administration-level reforms focusing on fraud, bribery, petty crimes and kickbacks.
+Rosselló signed an executive order that brought the minimum wage for Puerto Rico construction workers under government contracting from the previous minimum wage of $8.25 per hour to $15.00 per hour.
+Rosselló’s administration brought an anti-corruption law for public administration-level reforms focusing on fraud, bribery, petty crimes and kickbacks.

 In June 2019, Ricardo Rosello announced that $2 million had been appropriated to the Puerto Rico Office for Socioeconomic and Community Development (ODSEC by its Spanish initials) for construction of new roofs.
 The total number of homes that could receive new roofs was 180, of the 20,000 to 30,000 homes still missing roofs since Hurricane Maria hit Puerto Rico on September 20, 2017.
 Wanda Vázquez Garced, the governor who followed his troubled tenure, stated all contracts signed by Rosselló would be reviewed by her administration.
 Rosselló's alleged corruption was given as a reason to further delay promised funds for Hurricane Maria recovery, as announced by United States Department of Housing and Urban Development on August 6, 2019.